panva/node/doc/api/crypto.md

 encryption mechanism, PEM-level encryption is not supported when encrypting a PKCS#8 key.
 See [RFC 5208][] for PKCS#8 encryption and [RFC 1421][] for PKCS#1 and SEC1 encryption.

+Note: ML-KEM keys JWK export is not yet supported.

 ### `keyObject.symmetricKeySize`